 When you buy or sell some bitcoin, who do you think is the counterparty?
 Either another punter like you or if it's a real user then it's going to someone who needs to pay or has received crypto as part of ransomware or narcotics or terror funding or some such transaction.
 There's no other actual utility for these so-called currencies.

-If you read this paper, you will realise that the only design goal of this digital cash system is literally that - to provide an equivalent for physical cash that is digitally transferable while providing the anonymity and privacy that physical cash provides.
-I must say that in this goal, Bitcoin has succeeded very well.
+If you go back and read the 2008 paper in which someone or something called Satoshi Nakamoto first laid out the principles and design of the system, you will realise that the only design goal of this digital cash system is literally that - to provide an equivalent for physical cash that is digitally transferable while providing the anonymity and privacy that physical cash provides.
+I must say that in this goal, bitcoin has succeeded very well.
 The global crime wave of ransomware that we are seeing today is proof of that.
 This is an enormous bonanza for the global digital crime gangs that are coming up.

-A global crime wave facilitated by Bitcoin is hardly a surprise.
-After all, crime needs large-scale use of physical cash and if you create digital cash, then entirely new types of crime become feasible and that too on a global scale because now you can move cash over the internet.
-No surprises here.
-If you look around and see what Bitcoin is actually used for, you will see nothing but crime.
-Except for that, there's only the trading.
-People buy it because they hope the price will go up.
-It goes up because more people are willing to buy it at an even higher price.
-In other words, a Ponzi scheme.
-Bitcoin devotees are fond of using the word 'distributed' and they're right - this is probably the world's first distributed Ponzi scheme.
+A global crime wave facilitated by bitcoin is hardly a surprise.
+After all, crime needs large-scale use of physical cash and if you create digital cash then entirely new types of crime become feasible and that too on a global scale because now you can move cash over the internet.